 Tip: The Google APIs client libraries can handle some of the authorization process for you.
 They are available for a variety of programming languages; check the page with libraries and samples for more details.

 In enterprise applications you may want to programmatically access users data without any manual authorization on their part.
-In Google Apps domains, the domain administrator can grant to third party applications domain-wide access to its users' data — this is referred as domain-wide delegation of authority.
+In G Suite domains, the domain administrator can grant to third party applications domain-wide access to its users' data — this is referred as domain-wide delegation of authority.
 To delegate authority this way, domain administrators can use service accounts with OAuth 2.0.

 For additional detailed information, see Using OAuth 2.0 for Server to Server Applications